 The 502 is a big step forward from the 501 and 701 fluid heads and the price is very reasonable at $199.
 The only down side was the ergonomics of the design.
 You cant have a tilt lock on the right side of the head unless you operate from the left side and I’m right handed.
 If Manfrotto fixed this by switching the drag control and tilt lock then this would be a all around winner.
 The MVH500AH fluid head got it right as far as the correct place for the tilt lock.
 Maybe I should try this one out.
 I think for me this would end up on a slider or jib only.
 The ergonomics made the head clumsy to work with on a tripod.
 The head really is super smooth and with practice I’m sure you could dial it in and get good balance with your camera.
 It’s a fair priced head with a couple of flaws.

+Please signup for my newsletter!
+Follow me on Twitter @eriknaso and Facebook and also check out my Youtube Channel.
 Thanks for coming by!
-Please help support my site by using the links on this page or bookmark these from my favorite retailers, B&H, Adorama, Zacuto & Amazon.com .
-Using the links cost you nothing extra, but helps offset the cost of running my blog.
+Please help support my site by using the links on this page or bookmark these from my favorite retailers, B&H, Adorama, Zacuto, Amazon.com & Think Tank Photo Using the links cost you nothing extra, but it helps offset the cost of running my blog.
 Thanks again for coming by eriknaso.com!